Digi2Real: Bridging the Realism Gap in Synthetic Data Face Recognition via Foundation Models: Experiments

 \subsubsection{Evaluations}

 In this section, we compare the performance of our generated Digi2Real-20K dataset with other synthetic and real datasets on standard benchmarks.
+Specifically, Digi2Real-20K is the enhanced version of DigiFace, generated using our proposed realism-enhancement approach, consisting of 20K identities with 20 images per identity.

 \textbf{Comparison with DigiFace} Since Digi2Real-20K was created by enhancing the realism of DigiFace, it is essential to evaluate its face recognition performance against DigiFace.
 The results of this comparison are presented in Table \ref{tab:verification_sota_digiface}.
 Our realism transfer approach shows a substantial performance improvement, even though only 20,000 identities from DigiFace were used.
-This demonstrates that enhancing realism significantly boosts face recognition performance.
+This indicates that enhancing realism considerably boosts face recognition performance.

 \textbf{Comparison with State of the Art} We evaluate the performance of face recognition networks trained on various synthetic datasets, including our proposed dataset.
 Specifically, we compare results against other synthetic datasets generated using StyleGAN and Diffusion-based methods, and we also provide context by including performance on real datasets.
 The results are presented in Table \ref{tab:verification_sota}.
 Our proposed dataset demonstrates superior performance over many alternatives, with particularly notable improvements on the IJB-B and IJB-C benchmarks, where it ranks second only to the DCFace dataset.
 While performance on high-quality datasets like LFW remains comparable to other methods, our approach significantly outperforms many synthetic datasets on IJB-B and IJB-C, achieving verification rates of 70.14\% and 75.80\%, respectively.
 The ROC plots for comparison with other synthetic and real datasets are shown in Fig. \ref{fig:ijbb-ijbc-comparison}.